akkeris/daedalus/docs/GETTING_STARTED.md

 To listen to one or more kubernetes clusters, deploy daedalus to multiple clusters.
 Configuring kubernetes can be done multiple ways:

+*  `KUBERNETES` - This must be set to "true" in order for the kuberentes plugin to be enabled.

  1. Through a service account in the deployment and when `KUBERNETES_CONTEXT` is set.
  2. Through the `$HOME/.kube` kubectl config file and when `KUBERNETES_CONTEXT` is set.
  3. Through explicit environment varialbes below.